Near Pearson in Atkinson County, Georgia — The American South (South Atlantic)

 Other nearby markers.
 At least 8 other markers are within 13 miles of this marker, measured as the crow flies.
 Kinnaird Trail (approx. half a mile away); Guest Mill Pond (approx. 3.7 miles away); a different marker also named Guest Mill Pond (approx. 3.7 miles away); Bethany Baptist Church (approx. 6.1 miles away); Atkinson Court House (approx. 7.6 miles away); Minnie F. Corbitt Memorial Museum (approx. 7.8 miles away); First Court in Clinch County (approx. 11.4 miles away); Fender Cemetery (approx. 12.7 miles away).
 Touch for a list and map of all markers in Pearson.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on March 7, 2012, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 743 times since then and 44 times this year.
+It was originally submitted on March 7, 2012, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 799 times since then and 12 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on March 7, 2012, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.